 Fragment: a part of a larger work, or a poem made to appear discontinuous or incomplete.

-Free Verse: poetry not dictated by an established form or meter and often influenced by the rhythms of speech.
+Free Verse: open form poetry not dictated by an established form or meter and often influenced by the rhythms of speech.

 Futurism: an avant-garde movement in early twentieth-century arts and literature that emphasized technology, speed, and movement.